rjdbcm/Aspidites/README.md

 - What if just want to write some standalone programs?

-    - Our second priority is to create a simple bundler for applications that embeds a highly restricted CPython interpreter for portability.
+    - Our second priority is to create a simple bundler for applications that embeds a highly restricted CPython interpreter for portability. (currently experimental and not functioning)

 - Isn't this just Cython with extra steps?